johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-02.md

 Information Model   {#model}
 =================

-The classification scheme is defined as a tree, shown in {{discard-tree}}, which follows the structure component/direction/type/layer/sub-type/sub-sub-type/.../metric, where:
+The classification scheme is defined as a tree, which follows the structure component/direction/type/layer/sub-type/sub-sub-type/.../metric, where:
 a. component can be interface|device|control_plane|flow
 b. direction can be ingress|egress
 c. type can be traffic|discards, where traffic accounts for packets successfully received or transmitted, and discards accounts for packet drops